hwayne/learntla-v2/docs/beginner/concurrency.rst

 Processes
 =============

 Processes are the main agents of concurrency.
-They usually represent independent programs, but can be used more broadly, too.
+They can represent different OS processes, or different threads, or different programs on different machines, or even different people.
 Let's start with one process.

 .. spec:: reader_writer/1/reader_writer.tla

 :ss:`rw_1` This is identical to no processes, except the ``end process``.
 Note it's assigned to a value, ``1``.
 This will be important later.
-Now let's add another process, one to read from the queue and finish.
+Now let's add another process that reads from the queue.

 .. spec:: reader_writer/2/reader_writer.tla
   :diff: reader_writer/1/reader_writer.tla

-.. note:: All processes must have comparable types: all integers, all strings, all sequences, etc. The one exception is that processes can also be `model_values`, which will be covered in the `next chapter <chapter_constants>`.
+.. note:: All processes must have comparable types: all integers, all strings, all sequences, etc. The one exception is that processes can also be `model_values`.

 The writer has a single action, ``Write``, and the reader has a single action, ``Read``.
 We haven't specified which should happen first, so the two can happen in any order.
 Either we (1) write to the queue and then read from it, or (2) read from the queue and then write to it.